 Phyllis Marie (Clarkin) Dumont

-Harwich – Phyllis Marie (Clarkin) Dumont, 89, died April 4, 2014 at Cape Cod Hospital following several years of declining health.
+HARWICH, Mass. – Phyllis Marie (Clarkin) Dumont, 89, died April 4, 2014, at Cape Cod Hospital following several years of declining health.
 She was the wife of Lucien E. (Lou) Dumont.
 They made their home in Harwich, MA.

 In the 1980s, Phyllis began her interviews with collectors of antiques and collectibles.

-Visitation will be held at Morris, O’Connor and Blute Funeral Home in Harwich Center, Massachusetts, on Thursday, April 10th at 12:30 pm followed by a funeral service at 1:00 p.m.
-Burial will follow at Evergreen Cemetery in East Harwich.
-There will be a Memorial Mass for her on Friday, April 11th, at 10:30 a.m. at St. Patrick’s Catholic Church in Milford, N.H.
+Visitation was held at Morris, O’Connor and Blute Funeral Home in Harwich Center, Massachusetts, on Thursday, April 10 at 12:30 p.m. followed by a funeral service at 1 p.m.
+Burial followed at Evergreen Cemetery in East Harwich.
+There was a Memorial Mass for her on Friday, April 11, at 10:30 a.m. at St. Patrick’s Catholic Church in Milford, N.H.

 Notes of comfort and sympathy may be made to her family at www.morris